Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 [//]: #From Summer 2021 to Summer 2022, I had a wonderful internship at [Argonne National Laboratory](https://www.anl.gov/mcs/lans), working on a research project on derivative-free optimization under the supervision of
 [//]: #Dr. [Stefan M. Wild](https://wildsm.github.io/) (now at Lawrence Berkeley National Lab).

-Outside of research, I love brisk walking, fitness classes, and yoga (particularly hot yoga).
+[//]: #Outside of research, I love brisk walking, fitness classes, and yoga (particularly hot yoga).
 I am proud of being a yogi!
 You never know what persistence will pay off!

 I am actively looking for highly motivated Ph.D. students to work on 1) method and algorithm development in statistics and machine learning and/or 2) applications in cancer biology.
 Please feel free to send me an email with your CV if you are interested.